emacs-mirror/emacs/mps/manual/source/topic/telemetry.rst

 Introduction
 ------------

-In its :term:`cool` and :term:`hot` :term:`varieties <variety>`, the
+In its :term:`cool` and :term:`hot` :term:`varieties`, the MPS is
-MPS is capable of outputting a configurable stream of events to assist with debugging and profiling.
+capable of outputting a configurable stream of events to assist with debugging and profiling.

 The selection of events that appear in the stream is controlled by the environment variable :envvar:`MPS_TELEMETRY_CONTROL` (by default